-Considering its accuracy for five chemical aspects, there is no doubt why this water kit is the go-to choice for people.
-From pH to acid demand, this kit covers everything.
-With this product, you no longer have to depend on your pool guy to test and add chemicals.
+Considering its accuracy for five chemical aspects, there is no doubt why this water kit is the go-to choice for many pool owners people.

-Besides, if you are looking for a budget-friendly option to keep a check on your pool’s chemical balance, this product is the one.
+BONUS: if you are looking for a budget-friendly option to keep tabs on your pool’s chemical balance, this is a great choice.

 - Brand: Poolmaster

 This kit is ideal for testing Chlorine, Bromine, pH, Acid Demand, and Total Alkalinity levels in your swimming pool.
 It gives you accurate readings at affordable rates.

 All the reagents come in a solid polyethylene case that is capable of taking abuse.
 Moreover, it allows easy storage.

 Clear-View Round Test Block

 You will find a clear-view round test block integrated with the color chips.
 These chips are UV-protected as well, so the colors won’t fade over time.

 All the test solutions are packed in either a 0.5-ounce bottle or a 1.0-ounce bottle.
 They are enough to carry out multiple tests for one or two seasons.